 (3) An approval under subsection (1), or any revocation of such an approval, is to be in writing.

-(4) No person is to act as a pilot in a port unless the person is approved as a pilot for the port.
+(4) No person is to act as a pilot in a port unless the person is approved as a pilot for the port or acts under the authority of a pilotage exemption certificate under the regulations.

 Penalty: $10 000.